Orthogonal and Linear Regressions and Pencils of Confocal Quadrics: Introduction

-(i) All the hyperplanes for which the hyperplanar moments of inertia for the given system of points are equal, are tangent to one of the quadrics from the pencil of quadrics.
+(i) All the hyperplanes for which the hyperplanar moments of inertia (defined in Section \ref{HMI}) for the given system of points are equal, are tangent to the same quadrics from the pencil of quadrics.
 See Section \ref{s4} and Theorem \ref{nd}.
 As an application, we develop regularization procedures for the orthogonal least square methods, analogues of lasso and ridge methods from linear regression, see Section \ref{sec:regular}.
-It is based on a dual version of Theorem \ref{nd}, which is given as Theorem \ref{dualnd}.
+This is based on a dual version of Theorem \ref{nd}, which is given as Theorem \ref{dualnd}.
 Another motivation for this study comes from the gradient descent methods in machine learning.
 An optimization algorithm may not be guaranteed to arrive at the minimum in a reasonable amount of time.
-As pointed out in e.g. \cite{ML} it often reaches some quite low value of the cost function equal to some value $s_0$ quickly enough to be useful.
-Here we deal with the hyperplanar moment as the cost function, in application to the orthogonal least square.
+As pointed out in e.g. \cite{ML}, it often reaches some quite low value of the cost function, equal to some value $s_0$, quickly enough to be useful.
+Here we deal with the hyperplanar moment as the cost function, in application to orthogonal least squares.
 From Theorem \ref{nd}, we know that the hyperplanes which generate the hyperpanar moment equal to $s_0$ are all tangent to the given quadric from the confocal pencil of quadrics, where the pencil parameter is determined through the value $s_0$.

-(ii) For any given point $P$ among all the hyperplanes that contain it, the best fit is the tangent hyperplane to the quadric from the confocal pencil corresponding to the maximal Jacobi coordinate of the point $P$.
-The worse fit among the hyperplanes containing $P$ is the tangent hyperplane to the ellipsoid from the confocal pencil that contains $P$.
+(ii) For any given point $P$, among all the hyperplanes that contain it, the best fit is the tangent hyperplane to the quadric from the confocal pencil corresponding to the maximal Jacobi coordinate of the point $P$.
+The worst fit among the hyperplanes containing $P$ is the tangent hyperplane to the ellipsoid from the confocal pencil that contains $P$.
 See Theorem \ref{th:GenP1} from Section \ref{sec:direct}.
-We also determine the best and worst fit among $\ell$-dimensional planes containing $P$, for any $\ell: 1\le\ell\le k-1$, see Theorem \ref{th:ellpca}.